 Cost: $5-$10 depending on the fabric and embellishments that you choose.

 Step one: Lay your photo album flat on top of the fabric to measure out how much you’ll need.
-The small fabric swatches that places like Hobby Lobby sell in bundles are the perfect size for this project.
+The small fabric swatches that places like Hobby Lobby sell in bundles are the perfect size for this project or you can use some scraps leftover from another sewing project.
 Cut your fabric so that it has about an inch of extra material all the way around the album.
 Iron your fabric smooth to get out any wrinkles.

 Step two: Return the album to the face-down fabric and make sure that it is neatly squared up, especially if your fabric has a pattern that needs to be straight.
 Use your scissors to make four small snips at the spine of the album, as shown in this photo.